dx111/jupyterhub-pachyderm/doc/advanced_setup.md

 If `init.py` doesn't offer the level customization you need for your JupyterHub deployment, manually install it by following the [zero to JupyterHub guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html).
 It should be installed on the same cluster as Pachyderm.

-You'll need to set the values of your Helm `config.yaml` to something like this:
+Create a Helm `config.yaml` by running `./init.py --dry-run`, it should output something like this:

 ```yaml
 hub: